 (Wondering what the next few months hold in store for you?
 Write me with your date, time, and place of birth — and I’ll send you a free sneak preview!)
-Much of my work as an astrologer involves looking at relationships.
-More often than not, that means specifically “romantic relationships.”
-But the same astrological dynamics […]
+(CLICK HERE for the month’s major aspects!)
+Here’s the most important astrological forecast of the month.
+Really?
+Yes!
+Why?
+Knowing when the Moon Void of […]

 Previously on Beliefnet, I answered a question from a concerned mother about a specific detail in her infant daughter’s birth chart.
 As per usual, I re-posted the link to this blog entry in a few different places, Facebook and otherwise.
 I was surprised that, not long afterwards, a few people chimed in making some observations of some pretty negative stuff based on that birth chart.